Behavior-dLDS: A decomposed linear dynamical systems model for neural activity partially constrained by behavior: Introduction

 \section{Introduction}

 Brains are instrumental in generating and controlling behavior.
+Such behavior can be fine-grained, e.g., the 3D pose over time of a finger reaching to a screen~\citep{churchland2012neural}, or more coarse, e.g., an ``attack'' or ``mount'' bout within a social interaction~\citep{Karigo2021}.
 However, the neural activity that ultimately generates behavior is complex and can be nonlinearly or indirectly related to behavior~\citep{Urai2021}.
-These neural processes may not be time-aligned with behavior~\citep{Bondy2025}, and are distributed and overlapping or even compositional in time and space in the brain; at the same time, not every behavior is encoded equally in every subnetwork of neurons~\citep{Meshulam2025ABehaviour,Kashefi2025,Affan2022,Mu2020,Wang2023,Mendoza-Halliday2024,Chen2024}.
+These neural processes may not be time-aligned with observable outcomes~\citep{Bondy2025}, and are distributed and overlapping or even compositional in time and space in the brain.
+At the same time, not every behavior is encoded equally in every subnetwork of neurons~\citep{Meshulam2025ABehaviour,Kashefi2025,Affan2022,Mu2020,Wang2023,Mendoza-Halliday2024,Chen2024}.
 Moreover, these functions may evolve throughout a task~\citep{Aoi2020} and may occur on different timescales~\citep{Shi2025}.
-On the other hand, this neural activity also encodes many other functions such as hunger and circadian rhythms, task-irrelevant sensory information, higher-order cognitive functions, and emotional responses.
+As the brain is highly parallel and distributed, the same neural activity also encodes many other functions such as hunger and circadian rhythms, task-irrelevant sensory information, higher-order cognitive functions, and emotional responses.
 As neural recording technologies continue to grow and evolve~\citep{steinmetz2021neuropixels,demas2021high,Yang2024}, the extent of the brain that is captured is larger and more likely to include these many parallel functions that need to be disentangled in order to study the activity underlying the behavior of interest~\citep{Urai2021}.

 Models that aim to identify meaningful temporal components of neural activity can be behavior-agnostic or behavior-aware.
 Behavior-agnostic models~\citep{sussillo2016lfads,linderman2016recurrent,Mudrik2024} use only the neural activity to learn components that can then be correlated \textit{post hoc} to other known information, such as behavior, to ``translate'' the model variables to address task-relevant questions, such as ``Does this model component turn on when the animal enters a reward-seeking state?''
 However, behavior-aware models can more clearly align learned model components with known behavior variables.
 Behavior-aware models can also come in two flavors: models that directly relate instantaneous neural activity to instantaneous behavior in a shared latent space~\citep{Schneider2023,sani2021modeling}, or models that connect the latent dynamics to behavior~\citep{Geadah2025}.
 This last class of models is important because it accounts for the fact that the relationship between neural activity and behavior is complex and indirect as described above.
 Instead, the latent dynamics capture the simultaneous coarse-grained processes the brain ``runs,'' some or all of which may be related to behavior~\citep{KarigoCharles2025}.